Tamariki 5-12 years

 What we offer tamariki aged 5-12:

-• Social and emotional wellbeing.
+• Social and emotional wellbeing and mental health challenges.

-• Exposure to or experience of, family violence.
+• Exposure to/experience of family violence.

-Safety Concerns & Programmes
+Child Safety Programmes

 We offer programmes and support for tamariki and whānau with safety concerns or those exposed to family violence.